 Should you need assistance in preparing for these exams, help with test taking skills is available in our Academic Support Services Center.
-You can also enroll in on-line preparation for the New York State Teacher Certification exams at www.certed.com.
-Information on the New York State Teacher Certification Examinations can be found at www.nystce.nesinc.com.
+Information on the New York State Teacher Certification Examinations including how to register to take the tests can be found at www.nystce.nesinc.com.